 Fixed Rate vs Floating (Variable) Rate: A fixed rate gives certainty for a set term; a floating rate moves with the market and is more flexible for lump-sum repayments or early changes.
 Many borrowers use a mix.

 Refix vs Refinance: Refix: choose a new fixed term with your current lender at the end of a fixed period.
 Refinance: restructure your lending and/or switch lenders to improve rates, structure, or features.
-For practical tips see our refinancing strategies and best practices blog.

 Top-Up (Home Loan Increase): An increase to your existing mortgage (usually with your current lender) to fund things like renovations or debt consolidation—without changing lenders.
 Compare with a full refinance to ensure you’re getting the best structure and rate.
-Learn more about debt consolidation in NZ.

 Valuation (E-valuation vs Registered Valuation): Some lenders accept an electronic/desktop “E-val” (no visit), while others require a full registered valuation by an independent valuer who inspects the property.
 The lender decides which is needed.